pgspider/influxdb_fdw/README.md

 ### Create a foreign server with appropriate configuration:

 Once for a foreign datasource you need, as PostgreSQL superuser.
-Please specify SQLite database path using `database` option.
+Please specify database name using `dbname` option.

 ```sql
 	CREATE SERVER influxdb_svr